Is Meknes Safe for Solo Female Travelers?

 Meknes, generally boasts a lower petty crime rate compared to other Moroccan cities.
 Occasional instances of pickpocketing and bag-snatching may occur, particularly in crowded markets and tourist areas.
 However, exercising caution and keeping your belongings secured should keep you relatively safe from these potential issues.

-Is Meknes safe right now?
+Is Meknes safe for women?

 Meet locals in Meknes